There are lots of ways you, your family, friend and colleagues could get involved and help make this growing community event a success:

 - Join us: Encourage your family, friends, colleagues and contacts to come along on the day.
 There’ll be loads to see and do, eat and drink, so why not make a family day out of it?
-There’ll be at least 49 dance groups, two samba bands and two mummers’ plays performing all over town and many will be inviting people to learn a couple of steps and join in.
-You could have a bash at some Bollywood, join hands in a French circle dance, or take up a stick in a traditional morris dance.
+There’ll be at least 58 dance groups performing all over town and many will be inviting people to join in a dance.
+You could have a bash at some Bollywood, join hands in a French circle dance, or bash a stick in a traditional Morris dance.

-- Make a Hobby Horse/Beast: This year we have a lot of hobby horses, ‘osses and beasts turning up from around the country, many with dance groups.
+- Make a Hobby Horse/Beast: We expect to have at least 16 hobby horses, ‘osses and beasts turning up from around the country, many with dance groups.
 We’d love some local ones too – they’re easy to make and we’ll be running workshops so anyone can put one together and join in the beastly fun in our parade and beasts’ events.
 Involve your family, PTA, activity group, work-mates, friends…..
 Contact us for advice.

 - Help build our giant Jack in the Green.
 He’s 10 feet tall and covered in leaves, flowers and ribbons.
-On the Friday before the festival we’ll be clothing the giant frame so he’s fresh to dance out in the morning – it’s quite a job so help is appreciated!
+On Friday 13th we’ll be clothing the giant frame so he’s fresh to dance out in the morning – it’s quite a job so help is appreciated!
 Contact us for more information.

-- Wake Jack at 9am on Saturday 15th May at the Tithe Barn our spooky ceremony will “awaken” Jack in the Green so he can bring in the spirit of summer.
+- Wake Jack at 9am on Saturday 14th May – our spooky ceremony will “awaken” Jack in the Green so he can bring in the spirit of summer.
 He’s been asleep a long time so we going to need a lot of people and a lot of noise to wake him up!